GavraMG/StructFlow-Colab/README.md

 **Markus Gavra** and **Evan Bucholski**
 Second-year Software Engineering students at the University of Guelph, with a focus on applying computational tools to real-world scientific challenges.

-### Pushing the boundaries of what's possible—one cell at a time.
+### Pushing the boundaries of what's possible—one cell at a time..